MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode.md

 - Disables support for adding an external user to an individual thread.
 External users who were previously added to individual threads will no longer have access.

 - Deletes all group messages for deleted groups and begins deleting all group messages whenever a group is deleted.
 There are two separate things that happen.
 It hard deletes group messages from previously deleted groups.
 When groups are deleted after the network is in Native Mode, group messages are deleted, based on the Archive retention setting.
 This means it is deleted from the user experience, but it will be available through data export.

-This may lead you to ask, Why would we hard delete the messages from previously deleted groups, but then "archive" the one from newly-deleted groups?
+This may lead you to ask: *Why would we hard delete the messages from previously deleted groups, but then "archive" the one from newly-deleted groups?*

 It is because there is no place for us to store the messages for eDiscovery if the group was deleted before Native Mode.
 If they are deleted after Native Mode, the Security and Compliance Center has a place to store and keep the messages.

 - Locks your network into Native Mode.